mattpearson/GeminiBook/README.md

 # GeminiBook
-Gemini websocket marketdata depth of book
+Gemini Exchange marketdata depth of book creation using websockets in python